ShenQingchao/DLCstudy/README.md

 - the top root cause of this bug
 - sub_causes: short for subcategories of  root causes
 - the related framework of the Model Loading bugs

+## Plotting
+In order to better reproduce the figures in the paper, we provide a drawing scrip (**drawing_script.R**), which can generate all the graphs in our paper.
+To see the generated graph intuitively, we recommend that you use RStudio to run this script.
+First You just need to download the **dataset** folder in this repository to your computer.

+Secondly, you need to run the script(`drawing_script.R`) with RStudio, and then all the figures in our paper will be generated one by one.

+Notes:
+1. The dataset file(**dataset.xlsx**) should be placed in the same directory as the **drawing_script.R** file.
+2. If the running crash with a message "\`path\` does not exist: ‘dataset.xlsx’", you need set the **working directory** to source file location.